JocysCom/UMQF/MORA/analysis/bible/entities/abraham-actions.md

 ### 1 Hagar - expulsion to wilderness

+Context: Abraham expelled Hagar and her son into the wilderness with minimal supplies, exposing them to a high risk of death.

 - ΔOS = -0.90 (High risk of death by dehydration/exposure)
 - VSA (Advanced) = 0.58
 - Tc = 0.10 (Intervention by God saved them)